 Remote printing is available Monday and Thursday.
 Fill out the order form, upload your file(s), and choose a pickup date for curbside delivery at the Valencia campus.

 Per the orders of the Los Angeles County Department of Public Health, students who report to campus are required to receive an influenza immunization unless contraindicated by personal medical conditions.
 You should check the college's COVID-19 website for the availability of influenza vaccinations on campus.
 You may also access influenza vaccines from your primary health-care provider or local pharmacy once they become available.

-If you have received a confirmed positive diagnosis of COVID-19 or presumed positive case of COVID-19, please reference the COVID-19 Exposure Protocols contained on Pages 6-9 of the COVID-19 Containment, Response and Control Plan.
+If you have received a confirmed positive diagnosis of COVID-19 or presumed positive case of COVID-19, please reference COVID-19 Exposure Protocols in the COVID-19 Containment, Response and Control Plan.
 Generally, if you are experiencing symptoms of COVID-19, you will be prohibited from returning to campus until you meet the quarantine requirements established by public health officials.

 Consistent with the Los Angeles County Department of Public Health's Protocol for COVID-19 Exposure Management in Institutes of Higher Education and CDC guidelines, the college will initiate limited contact tracing (i.e., within the campus community) for confirmed and presumed positive cases of COVID-19.
-Please reference the Campus Exposure and Contract Tracing on Page 9 of the COVID-19 Containment, Response and Control Plan.
+Please reference Campus Exposure and Contract Tracing in the COVID-19 Containment, Response and Control Plan.
 In general, the college will interview the COVID-19 positive individual to determine which spaces and individuals they came in close, prolonged contact (defined as sharing the same indoor airspace with someone who has COVID-19 for a total of 15 minutes or more over a 24-hour period while they were infectious) so that the college can notify those individuals and take appropriate remedial measures.
 Your identity and testing status will be maintained in strict confidence and will not be disclosed to your coworkers or other students.
 The college may continue its contact tracing efforts by interviewing relevant individuals about who they came in contact with and what spaces they recently used.
 Some of those individuals may be advised to stay home due to a higher risk of having been infected.